-Stage 1 - Single Round Robin
+Stage 1 - Double Round Robin

-All skippers are scheduled to sail against all other skippers once.
+All skippers are scheduled to sail against all other skippers twice.

-Stage 2 - Quarterfinal Knock-outs / 9th - 10th Series
+Stage 2 - Quarterfinal Knock-outs

-- (a) Skippers placing 1 through 8 in the round robin will be paired 1 v 8, 2 v 7, etc. in accordance with a table to be distributed by the RC.
+(a) Skippers placing 1 through 8 in the round robin will be paired 1 v 8, 2 v 7, etc. in accordance with a table to be distributed by the RC.
 The first skippers to score at least three (3) points qualify for Stage 4.
-The others will sail in Stage 3. - (b) Skippers placing 9 and 10 in the round robin will be paired.
-The first skipper to score at least three (3) points will place ninth; the other skipper will place tenth.
+The others will sail in Stage 3.